-Pumping energy for wetland recirculation was calculated and included an estimate of friction losses in the manifold and distribution system.
+Acronyms: BOD – biological oxygen demand, Rem – removal, TSS – total suspended solids

+Pump power and electricity requirements are calculated using Appendix Equation A-1 and Equation A-2, respectively.
 A high-flow, low head pump is required for this application.
-Pump power and electricity requirements are calculated using Equation A-1 and Equation A-2, respectively.
 The pumps run continuously.
 A combined pump and motor efficiency of 60 percent was assumed (Tarallo et al. 2015).
-Pipe headloss was estimated using the Hazen-Williams equation, Equation A-6.
+Pipe head loss was estimated using the Hazen-Williams equation (Equation A-6).
 Piping was sized based on fluid flowrate and target pipe velocity.
-The smallest available diameter of high-density polyethylene (HDPE) pipe was selected for the vertical pipe and manifold such that the associated fluid velocity is less than 1.5 m/sec (5 ft/sec).
-We assumed a maximum flow velocity of 0.61 m/sec (2 ft/sec) for horizontal distribution piping to limit energy demands associated with friction headloss.
+The smallest available diameter of HDPE pipe was selected for the vertical pipe and manifold such that the associated fluid velocity is less than 1.5 m/sec (5 ft/sec).
+We assumed a maximum flow velocity of 0.61 m/sec (2 ft/sec) for horizontal distribution piping to limit energy demands associated with friction head loss.
 HDPE pipe with a 5.8 inch inner diameter was modeled for all wetland piping based on these requirements.
 Table 2-8 presents basic design parameters of the mixed wastewater and graywater wetland systems.